-Every business goes through a similar process and series of steps to make a sale.
+Every business goes through a similar series of steps to make a sale.
 Understanding how the sales process works will help you maintain a consistent approach to turning leads into customers.

 The sales process — also known as a sales cycle — is the method your company follows to sell your product or service to customers.
 It involves a series of steps, from initial contact with a lead to the final sale.

 The sales process is similar to developing a relationship with someone new.
 When you first meet, you get to know each other, learn what they like and determine their goals.
 Along the way, you decide if you can work together and whether you are a match.
 If this is the case, the relationship can proceed and grow.

 Here are some benefits of building a sales process for your business: